 In one study, lemon balm oil did show to reduce cramping over the course of three menstrual cycles.
 In fact, those who supplemented with it experienced significant differences.
 The reduction of their PMS and cramping were far more pronounced than the placebo group (x).

-Menstrual cramps aren’t the only ailment lemon balm can relieve.
+Menstrual cramps aren’t the only ailment it can relieve.
 It also functions as an anti-inflammatory and can alleviate stress-related headaches.
-When applied to an affected area, lemon balm can relieve tooth pain (x).
+When applied to an affected area, it can relieve tooth pain (x).
 It can alleviate pain related to arthritis as well (x).

 Lemon balm also has antioxidant properties, making it effective against free radical damage (x).
 High levels of free radicals can cause excessive oxidative stress and damage.
 The body is then more susceptible to cardiovascular disease, arthritis and diabetes.